JoseQuintas/hwgui/Readme.txt

 - Windows 32, runs also best on Windows 64, using WinAPI function calls.
 - LINUX with gcc and GTK V2.
   (GTK V3 is under construction)
+- MacOS with GCC and GTK2,
+  installation instructions in extra file "install-macos.txt"

 Not supported yet on other platforms:
 Try to make experiments, if